 - a.
-The first three days of the work year, which shall be without students (3 days); - b.
-180 days when students are in attendance(183 days); - c. conference day scheduled in December (184 days); - d. the next business day after the last day for students for those teachers who have not completed their required annual work duties.
+The first two days of the work year, which shall be without students (2 days); - b.
+One (1) additional mandatory professional development day (1 day) - c.
+180 days when students are in attendance(183 days); - d. conference day scheduled in November or December (184 days); - e. the next business day after the last day for students for those teachers who have not completed their required annual work duties.
 [NOTE: The work year for teachers will end on the last day students are required to be in attendance in all cases where all required annual teacher's work duties have been completed.] - 2.
 Non-mandatory professional development days scheduled before and after the school year shall be implemented with each teacher being able to select one of the following options appropriate to her/him: - a.
 Any teacher with an M+60 or Doctorate and in addition who has earned 18 or more credits in Appendix C courses and who participates in this program shall be compensated at the applicable professional development hourly rate for up to six (6) hours for said participation. - b.
 Any teacher other than as defined in "a" above and who participates in this program shall receive one (1) credit under the terms of Appendix C. - c.
-A teacher may elect not to participate in this program. - I. Each teacher will be allowed 10 minutes for personal hygiene between 8:00 a.m. and the lunch period. - J. All Unit A personnel will share on a rotating basis non-teaching responsibilities. - K. Whenever possible, CET meetings will be held during the regular teacher workday.
-Any teacher who attends a Core Evaluation Meeting during her/his free period and/or outside the length of the teacher's regular school day will be compensated at the hourly rate set forth in sub-section 8-c of Appendix A.
+A teacher may elect not to participate in this program.

+- I. Each teacher will be allowed 10 minutes for personal hygiene between 8:00 a.m. and the lunch period. - J. All Unit A personnel will share on a rotating basis non-teaching responsibilities. - K. Whenever possible, CET meetings will be held during the regular teacher workday.
+Any teacher who attends a Core Evaluation Meeting during their free period and/or outside the length of the teacher's regular school day will be compensated at the hourly rate set forth in sub-section 8-c of Appendix A.